mariomulansky/PySpike/Readme.rst

 ===============================================================================

-`The work on PySpike was supported by the European Comission through the Marie Curie Initial Training Network 'Neural Engineering Transformative Technologies (NETT)' under the project number 289146.`
+*The work on PySpike was supported by the European Comission through the Marie Curie Initial Training Network* `Neural Engineering Transformative Technologies (NETT) <http://www.neural-engineering.eu/>`_ *under the project number 289146.*

 **Python/C Programming:**